 - No PreK financial aid is available – Financial aid is not offered for students at the pre-kindergarten level

 How to Apply for Financial Aid

-The financial aid application for the 2017-18 school year will be available beginning on January 25, 2017.
-However, since your most recent income tax documents are required, please complete your 2016 federal income tax documents prior to beginning your financial aid application.
+The financial aid application for the 2024-2025 school year is available now.
+Since your most recent income tax documents are required, please complete your 2022 federal income tax documents prior to beginning your financial aid application.

 - Complete and submit the FACTS Financial Aid application by clicking HERE.

 - There is a one-time non-refundable fee of $40.00 per family to submit a financial aid application.
 This can be paid by any major credit card (Visa, Master Card, American Express, Discover).
 This fee covers the cost of the manual review that a FACTS employee will perform to certify that the documents you submit in support of your application match the stated amounts.

 - Send copies of required supporting documents to FACTS either by fax 1(866)315-9264 or by US Mail to: